 RDP adjustments may be required on the California tax return because the filing status of an RDP for California purposes is not the same as the filing status that the RDP uses for federal purposes.
 Under California law, RDPs must file their California income tax returns using either the married/RDP filing jointly or married/RDP filing separately filing status.
 RDPs are not allowed to use a married filing status on their federal tax returns.
-Frequently, the dollar limits for a single taxpayer and a married couple are the same and the dollar limit for a married person filing separately is one-half the amount for a single person or a married couple.
+Frequently, the dollar limits for a single taxpayer and a married person filing separately is one-half the amount for a single person or a married couple.
 To apply the correct dollar limits on the California tax return, an RDP might be required to reduce the amount of a deduction reflected on a federal tax return.
 Another category of adjustment occurs when the substantive rule for a transaction is different for a married person.
 For example, no gain or loss is recognized when spouses transfer property among themselves.
 Since an RDP is treated as a spouse for California purposes, no gain or loss is recognized for California purposes when one RDP transfers property to his or her domestic partner.
-However, this transfer is not likely to get the same treatment for federal purposes.
+However, this transfer is not likely to get the same treatment for federal purposes and gain or loss might be recognized for federal purposes.